 This club is designed for any student who would like to engage in some competitive pick up volleyball games during flex periods every other Friday afternoon.
 Members of the club are not required to be members of the Boy's or Girl's Volleyball teams.

 Student Council is a student activities club.
-The main responsibilites are to facilitate student activities throughout the school.
+The main responsibilities are to facilitate student activities throughout the school.
 Student Council conducts homecoming elections and celebrations, some school dances, Garden Spot Mini-Thon, and class officer elections.

 Technology Student Association

 TSA (Technology Student Association) is an extra-curricular area that provides students with the opportunity to compete in various technology related areas.
 There are two competitions that take place during the school year.
 The first is the regional competition that takes place at Millersville University during February each year.
-The students that qualify at the regional competion are eligible to compete in the state competition that takes place at Seven Springs Resort during the month of April.
+The students that qualify at the regional competition are eligible to compete in the state competition that takes place at Seven Springs Resort during the month of April.

-Varsity Club is for those student athletes that have recieved a varsity letter.
+Varsity Club is for those student athletes that have received a varsity letter.
 Varsity Club members are able to order a varsity jacket and must complete a certain number of service hours for the school.
 Some examples of activities throughout the year include, activities with Garden Spot Village, fundraisers, trips to sporting events, etc.

 World de Amigo